Household Support Fund

 Will the fund affect my benefits?

-No, this funding is applicable to all who qualify and will not affect your benefits.
+No, this support is available to all who qualify and will not affect your benefits.
 It is also available to people not on benefits where other criteria are met.

-How can I apply for the Household Support fund?
+I want to apply for the Household Support Fund

-Act on Energy are providing support for energy costs across Worcestershire.
-The scheme is currently open for new applications.
-Initial eligibility includes permanent Worcestershire resident, an income of no more than £30,000, no household savings and a member of the household has some form of vulnerability e.g. disability, long term condition, pregnant, unmanageable debt.
+Act on Energy give support for energy costs across Worcestershire.
+You have to be a permanent Worcestershire resident, have an income of no more than £31,000, have no household savings and someone at home has some form of vulnerability e.g. disability, long term health condition, unmanageable debt.

-Pensioners on pension credit should have received a one-off payment already.
-If you are newly in receipt of pension credit, you will receive a payment in the coming weeks, and you do not need to apply.
+Pensioners on pension credit should have had a one-off payment already.
+If you have just started receiving pension credit, you will receive a voucher in the coming weeks, and you do not need to apply.
 This will be issued to you in the form of a voucher directly by the county council.

-Further information on the wider local support available can be found through Here2Help Worcestershire, including a directory of community services.
+Further information on the wider local support available can be found on the Community Services Directory .

 Can I make an application on behalf of someone?